andrew--r/tg-antispam-bot/README.md

 Simple bot based on Deno and [grammY](https://grammy.dev/) that deletes supposed spam messages from chat.

-To set up an instance of the bot, deploy it somewhere and call register webhook through Telegram API by making a GET request to the following URL (replace with your own params):
+To set up an instance of the bot, deploy it somewhere and register webhook through Telegram API by making a GET request to the following URL (replace placeholders with your own params):

 ```